Journals of the FOUNDATION PHOTOGRAPHY black and white

 Jaroslav Šklíba – On the move

-The photographs by Jaroslav Šklíba (1905-1994) are disturbing.
-We see liberated Czech prisoners from the Sachsenhausen and Ravensbrück concentration camps moving through Mecklenburg in the spring of 1945.
-Men and women roam in small groups through the forests and villages of defeated Germany.
+The photographs by Jaroslav Šklíba (1905-1994) are unsettling.
+We see liberated Czech prisoners from the Sachsenhausen and Ravensbrück concentration camps traversing Mecklenburg in the spring of 1945.
+In small groups, men and women roam through the forests and villages of defeated Germany.
 The mood seems relaxed.
-They camp out in the open, take a dip in the lake, requisition a cow here, a team of horses there, and make sure they can set off on the next leg with a full stomach.
-A sewn-on prisoner number, a triangle, or fragments of the prisoners' clothing are a rather casual reminder of the hell that this colorful bunch escaped a few days earlier.
+They camp out in the open, take a dip in the lake, requisition a cow here, a team of horses there, and make sure they can begin the next stage with full stomachs.
+A sewn-on prisoner number, a triangle, or fragments of prison clothing are a rather casual reminder of the hell this motley crew escaped just a few days earlier.

 Text by: Andre Meier